Edsall I (DD-219)

-The first Edsall (DD-219) was launched 29 July 1920 by William Cramp and Sons, Philadelphia, Pa.; sponsored by Mrs. Bessie Edsall Bracey, sister of Seaman Edsall; and commissioned 26 November 1920, Commander A. H. Rice in command.
+The first Edsall (Destroyer No. 219) was laid down on 15 September 1919 at Philadelphia, Pa., by William Cramp & Sons; reclassified as DD-219 on 17 July 1920; launched on 29 July 1920; sponsored by Mrs. Bessie Edsall Bracey, sister of Seaman Edsall; and commissioned on 26 November 1920, Cmdr.
+Arthur H. Rice, Jr., in command.

 She did much for international relations by helping nations to alleviate postwar famine in eastern Europe, evacuating refugees, furnishing a center of communications for the Near East, and all the while standing by for emergencies.
 When the Turks set fire to Smyrna (Izmir), Edsall was one of the American destroyers who evacuated thousands of Greeks.
-On 14 September 1922 she took 607 refugees off Litchfield (DD-336) in Smyrna and transported them to Salonika, returning to Smyrna 16 September to act as flagship for the naval forces there.
+On 14 September 1922 she took 607 refugees off Litchfield (DD-336) in Smyrna and transported them to Salonika, returning to Smyrna on 16 September to act as flagship for the naval forces there.
 In October she carried refugees from Smyrna to Mytilene on Lesvosis.
-She made repeated visits to ports in Turkey, Bulgaria, Russia, Greece, Egypt, Palestine, Syria, Tunisia, Dalmatia, and Italy, yet managed to keep up gunnery and torpedo practice with her sisters until her return to Boston for overhaul 26 July 1924.
+She made repeated visits to ports in Turkey, Bulgaria, Russia, Greece, Egypt, Palestine, Syria, Tunisia, Dalmatia, and Italy, yet managed to keep up gunnery and torpedo practice with her sisters until her return to Boston for overhaul on 26 July 1924.

-Edsall sailed for the Asiatic Station 3 January 1925, joining in battle practice and maneuvers at Guantanamo Bay, San Diego, and Pearl Harbor before arriving Shanghai, 22 June.
-She was to become a fixture of the Asiatic Fleet on the China coast, in the Philippines and Japan.
+Edsall sailed for the Asiatic Station on 3 January 1925, joining in battle practice and maneuvers at Guantanamo Bay, San Diego, and Pearl Harbor before arriving at Shanghai, on 22 June.
+She was to become a fixture of the U.S. Asiatic Fleet on the China coast, in the Philippines and Japan.
 Her primary duty was protection of American interests in the Far East, expanding constantly since acquisition of the Philippines.
 She was faithful guardian through civil war in China, and the Sino-Japanese War.
 Battle practice, maneuvers and diplomacy took her most frequently to Shanghai, Chefoo, Hankow, Hong Kong, Nanking, Kobe, Bangkok, and Manila.

-Continuing to escort convoys in a race against time, Edsall was damaged when one of her own depth charges exploded prematurely during an antisubmarine attack 19 February 1942.
-She gamely continued to operate off Java, then on 26 February steamed from Tjilatjap to rendezvous with Langley (AV-3).
-The 27th, the seaplane tender and escorts Edsall and Whipple (DD-217) were attacked by nine large twin-engine bombers which damaged the historic Langley so badly she had to be abandoned.
+Continuing to escort convoys in a race against time, Edsall was damaged when one of her own depth charges exploded prematurely during an antisubmarine attack on 19 February 1942.
+She gamely continued to operate off Java, then on 26 February steamed from Tjilatjap to rendezvous with the seaplane tender Langley (AV-3).
+The 27th, the seaplane tender and escorts Edsall and Whipple (DD-217) were attacked by nine large twin-engine bombers which damaged the Langley so badly she had to be abandoned.